Departamento-de-Engenharia-Informatica/lei-24-s2-1df-1de-g063/docs/SprintC/us27/03.design/Readme.md

-# US008 - As an FM, I want to list the vehicles needing the check-up
+# US027 - As a GSM, I need to list all green spaces managed by me

 ## 3. Design - User Story Realization